Planning for the Unpredictable: Stabilizing Clinical Data Abstraction Under Pressure

 How a major health system moved from three days behind to two weeks ahead of go-live.

-Download the Case Study & Clinical Data Abstraction Planning Best Practices Checklist
+Clinical Data Abstraction Planning Best Practices

 What happens when Clinical Data Abstraction plans meet real-world turbulence?

-Get a concise view of how a regional, multi-specialty health system navigated underestimated volumes, CCD and patient-identity issues, and legacy-to-Epic lab order complexity—and how e4health stabilized clinical data abstraction ahead of an Epic go-live.
+Get a concise view of how a regional, multi-specialty health system navigated underestimated volumes, CCD and patient-identity issues, and legacy-to-Epic lab order complexity—and how e4health stabilized Clinical Data Abstraction ahead of an Epic go-live.

 - See how productivity was re-baselined and capacity expanded to keep pace with real-world demand.